1963 Atlantic hurricane season: Hurricane Arlene

 A tropical wave developed into a tropical depression at 18:00 UTC on July 31 while located about halfway between the Lesser Antilles and Cape Verde.
 It headed west, becoming Tropical Storm Arlene on August 2.
 Shortly thereafter, Arlene turned to the northeast and bypassed the Lesser Antilles.
 Around 00:00 UTC on August 5, Arlene weakened back to a tropical depression.
 Based on ship data and reconnaissance aircraft flights being unable to locate a circulation, Arlene degenerated into a trough about 24 hours later.
 Observations from ships indicated that the system became a tropical depression again early on August 7.
 Several hours later, Arlene became a tropical storm again.
 While curving to the northeast on August 8, the cyclone intensified into a hurricane.
+Later that day, a Navy reconnaissance plane found hurricane-force winds around the center of the storm, resulting in Arlene being upgraded to a minimal hurricane a second time.
 Arlene intensified further on August 9 and was a strong Category 2 hurricane by the time it struck Bermuda with winds of 110 mph (175 km/h) at 15:30 UTC.
-Shortly thereafter, the system became a Category 3 hurricane and peaked with winds of 115 mph (185 km/h).
-Arlene weakened and lost tropical characteristics as it continued northeastward, becoming extratropical early on August 11 about 300 mi southeast of Cape Race, Newfoundland.
+The storm continued to intensify after passing the island, with reconnaissance recorded a minimum pressure of 969 mbar (hPa; 969 mbar) and maximum winds reached 105 mph.
+The hurricane began to weaken hours later, with winds decreasing below 100 mph by the afternoon of August 10.
+Shortly after, Arlene transitioned into an extratropical cyclone, while maintaining hurricane-force winds, over the north Atlantic.
 The extratropical remnants turned east-southeastward and persisted for a few days, until dissipating just north of Madeira on August 14.

-Several hurricane warnings and watches were issued for the Leeward Islands; however, no damage was reported on any of the islands.
-The storm had its greatest impact on Bermuda, where high winds and near-record rainfall of 6.05 in downed trees, power lines, and caused flooding.
+Several hurricane warnings and watches were issued for the Leeward Islands.
+On August 8, after Arlene regenerated, residents in Bermuda were advised to not venture offshore on any vessel and rush all hurricane preparations to completion.
+In Bermuda, Arlene produced winds up to 85 mph and a pressure of 974.5 mbar (hPa; 974.5 mbar) was recorded during its passage.
+A maximum gust of 98 mph was recorded at Kindley Air Force Base.
+Tree limbs and power lines were downed across the island, a few small boats sank in rough seas and flooding was reported in some areas.
+Rainfall on Bermuda reached 6.05 in, and the hurricane produced an estimated 4 ft storm surge.
 Damages across the island amounted to $300,000.